-Echo Plus is the most expensive smart speaker-styled Echo, but its premium audio drives up the price.
+Expensive; its premium audio drives up the price.

 Science fiction movies have promised us self-aware homes and cars for a long time.
 Just issue a voice command, and the requested action occurs immediately.
 If you were expecting this type of technology to just suddenly appear by now, you probably feel disappointed.
 However, as with most ground-breaking technologies, this type of thing slowly weaves its way into our lives, often without us even realizing it.
 Think about how naturally you now issue commands to a smartphone via voice.
 Did your phone offer that functionality ten years ago?